zhangdoa/InnocenceEngine/README.md

 > "A poet once said, 'The whole universe is in a glass of wine.'"
 > -- Richard Feynman, 1963

+## How to build

+Currently avaliable platforms:

+### Windows:

+Windows 10 version 1803:

+Prerequisites: Visual Studio 2017 + CMake 3.10 or higher

+Run buildWin64VS15.bat or buildWin32VS15.bat to generate project and build, then run postBuildWin64.bat or postBuildWin32.bat to copy the resources files and dynamic libs for debug usage.

+### Linux:

+Ubuntu 18.04 LTS:

+Prerequisites: CMake 3.10 or higher + OpenGL library(lGL) + GLFW3 library(lglfw3)

+Run buildLinux64.sh to generate makefiles or buildLinux64-CodeBlocks.sh to get CodeBlocks IDE project, then manually make and build.

+### Mac OSX:

+version 10.13.6:

+Prerequisites: CMake 3.10 or higher + XCode 9.4.1 or higher

+Run buildMac64-XCode.sh to generate XCode projects and then manually build.

 ## Features